iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 > Doesn't even open anymore<br> :date: __2020-11-12 18:27:03__

 > App attempts to open the closes.
 Huge update failure.<br> :date: __2020-11-06 21:45:58__

-> Downloaded, uninstalled, and downloaded again to no avail.
-The app won't even start for me :/<br> :date: __2020-11-06 14:02:23__